ComedicChimera/chai-lang.dev/static/html/spec.md

 literal as unsigned and the `l` suffix marks it as a long type.
 By default, integral literals default to signed integers.

-If the value held by the integral value is outside the range of allowed values for a signed integer literal, it will be interpreted as the smallest type that can hold its value (smallest meaning smallest possible range).
+If the value held by the integral value is outside the range of allowed values for a signed integer literal, it will be interpreted as the smallest integral type starting from the signed integer type that can hold its value.
 Moreover, since the suffixes only increase the maximum range, they can never contradict with this upcasting pattern; rather, they merely provide a base size to cast up from if necessary.

 Finally, if the value is too large to be stored in the largest possible integral type, then the program will fail to compile.